Store Hours

 What number planting zone am I in?

-If the ground isn't frozen solid and the soil isn't cold, consider planting your veggie, flower, or fruit seeds directly into your garden.
+If the soil is warm and pliable, consider planting your flower, veggie, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed envelope for how and when to sow seeds.

 Should I harden off my seedlings before planting them outside?

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
-Planting seeds indoors with grow lights means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
-You might even want to directly sow seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
+Planting seeds indoors near a sunny window means you'll be ready to transplant spring annuals and young veggie plants when the ground thaws and the frosts are through.
+You might even want to plant organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Garden Center in Kifer Rd?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+Read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Utilize greenhouses to grow herbs and vegetables.
-Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like cucumbers, squash, tomatoes, and peppers.
+Native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
+Other beloved garden vegetables love the heat, like tomatoes, peppers, cucumbers, and squash.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers, both annuals and perennials, are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

 Start Seeds Indoors